kakkad911/Community-Articles/README.md

 This file describes the general process for maintaining source code for content published at various [XinFin utility](https://xinfin.org/xdc-utility.php).

-See [Treat Documentation Like Code]() for a brief video overview (Coming soon) of how to edit articles on the XinFin network.
+See [brief video overview](https://www.youtube.com/channel/UCQaL6FixEQ80RJC0B2egX6g) (Coming Soon..) of how to edit articles on the XinFin network.

 **Note**: If you already have a GitHub account, you can quickly edit an existing article by clicking on the Edit This Article button on the left-hand side of the page.